sherpa/sherpa/docs/developer/index.rst

       If you are unsure, do not add a declaration and then try to build Sherpa: the compiler should fail with an indication of what symbol names are missing.

-      .. note:: Ideally we would have a sensible ordering for the declarations in this file, but at present it is ad-hoc.

    b. ``sherpa/astro/xspec/__init__.py``